 Skip to main content

-Engaging to reduce time to treatment for patients with lung cancer
+How are we engaging to reduce time to treatment for patients with lung cancer?

 A regional collaboration across Richmond Hospital and the BC Cancer Agency led to a new lung cancer pathway that reduced time to treatment by 21+ days – a successful approach that is adaptable for other cancer treatments and hospitals.